-The truth is a SHTF disaster could be as simple as losing your job or a summer storm causing thousands of dollars’ worth of damage to your home when you’re already strapped for cash.
+The truth is for most, a SHTF disaster could be as simple as losing your job or a summer storm causing thousands of dollars’ worth of damage to your home when you’re already strapped for cash.
 In all likelihood, those are the types of crisis situations that are most likely to happen.
-Unfortunately, these are also the types of situations that receive the least amount of attention on prepping websites.
+Unfortunately, these are not the types of threats that receive attention on prepping websites.
 Not many people share articles about the dangers of losing your job!

 How realistic are your preparedness plans?

-Another aspect of prepping that is sadly often ignored is the area of personal financial security.
-It’s certainly not as exciting as the Doomsday Preppers Crap that a lot of people try selling, but the reality of the situation is that if you are not prepared financially then you’re not prepared for anything.
+Another aspect of prepping, one that is sadly often ignored, is the area of personal financial security.
+It’s certainly not as exciting as the Doomsday Preppers Crap that a lot of people try selling, but the reality of the situation is that if you are not prepared financially, you’re not prepared for anything.

 The odds of losing your job or being hit with a major personal financial crisis are much higher than an asteroid slamming into your local Costco.
 Hey, if the Asteroid keeps you up at night then have at it, but I’m telling you that if you’re not preparing for these mundane small-scale events, you’re not preparing for the reality of the world we live in.

-What can you do to Prepare for the Personal SHTF Moments?
+What can you do to Plan and Prepare SHTF Moments?

-Think about that; that means that for many Americans a refrigerator breaking down could be their SHTF moment.
+Think about that for a minute; that means that for many Americans something as simple as a refrigerator breaking down could be their SHTF moment.
 While romanticizing preparedness might be a good time for some, logically thinking about the reality of your situation is the only way to truly solve your preparedness equation.

-If you lost your job today, how long could you go before you hit that SHTF moment?
+If you lost your job today, how long could you and your family go before you hit that Crisis moment?

 Start taking a personal inventory of what you have, how long it will last, and how much money you have in reserves.
 Next, start thinking of ways to build up your stockpiles of food, water, emergency supplies, and all of the other essential necessities of life – that includes the boring things that nobody ever writes about like socks, toilet paper, bath soaps, and the things you know you will use on a daily basis.